-Spend time researching the ways you can be making improvements to the way you run your eCommerce stores.
-That might mean watching eCommerce strategy videos on YouTube, asking for customer feedback, or even doing your research into the brands emerging triuphently from the pandemic.
+Spend time researching the ways you can be making improvements to the way you run your ecommerce stores.
+That might mean watching ecommerce strategy videos on YouTube, asking for customer feedback, or even doing your research into the brands emerging triumphantly from the pandemic.

 We hope this blog has given you some inspiration to get you thinking about improvements to your ecommerce strategy – whatever the status of your business.
 We also want to also take this opportunity to say keep safe, and keep smiling.